 This piece of work would not have been accomplished if it were not the assistance of some people whose mention is worthy.
 I am most indebted for their financial, moral and spiritual support.
-I am grateful to My Head of Department Ms Gwokyalya Edith, all my lecturers of Kampala International University for the knowledge and skills so imparted.
-My colleagues and lastly, my tribute goes to my Supervisor Mr. Laaki Samson who has so caringly guided me and instilled confidence to achieve this success.
+I am grateful to my friends Esther and Lawrence.My Head of Department Ms Gwokyalya Edith, all my lecturers of Kampala International University for the knowledge and skills so imparted.
+My colleagues and lastly, my tribute go to my Supervisor Mr. Laaki Samson who has so caringly guided me and instilled confidence to achieve this success.